danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 **The `"all"` keyword** for development and test means the constraint class (shown in the next section) doesn't need any environment-checking conditionals.
 It simply checks if `"all"` is in the list.

 **VPN IPs are version-controlled.** Changes go through PRs with code review and leave an audit trail in git history.
-You could also define these as a comma-separated environment variable, but for a small, stable list like VPN egress IPs, keeping them in source was simpler — one less thing to configure per environment.
+These could also be defined as a comma-separated environment variable, but if the list is small and stable, keeping them in source can be simpler — one less thing to configure per environment.

 **Environment inheritance via YAML anchors** (`<<: *default`) keeps production in sync with the default list while allowing per-environment overrides if ever needed.